Codemagic CI/CD and security

 - Product usage is tracked anonymously for analytics.

 - System logs are used internally, which have information about internal services without user data.

 We have an audit in case user requests to remove data.
 We do not review it regularly build logs are retained along with build history and are available 6 months by default.

 INFORMATION SECURITY RESOURCES

 Our CTO manages information security and we have a dedicated data protection officer.

 We do regular risk assessments and use reasonable measures appropriate by law when hiring and train our staff on security and handling confidential information if their role requires it.

 Our Vendors are subject to vendor review and we make all efforts to ensure that sensitive information is secure and access to it is limited and there is appropriate control.

 Codemagic doesn’t process, collect or store any data related to payments.
 We have no knowledge of your credit card information and are not directly involved in making the transactions.
 Instead, we use the Stripe payments platform for all payment actions which is integrated into Codemagic by use of designable iframes.
 Stripe is used and trusted by numerous companies all around the world, including Amazon, Google and Microsoft.

 As a CI/CD service provider to both individuals and businesses, we consider security one of our key concerns.
 Now that you know more about the security measures we have in place, we hope you can rest assured that your sensitive data, intellectual property and source code are safe with us.
-If you have additional questions about security on Codemagic, do not hesitate to reach out to us on Slack or at email@example.com.
+If you have additional questions about security on Codemagic, do not hesitate to reach out to us at firstname.lastname@example.org.